xacxavier/XChain/README.md

 # Basic-Blockchain
-Basic functional blockchain written in flask.
+Basic and functional blockchain written in flask.